Rooty Hill

 Population growth drivers in Rooty Hill are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Rooty Hill's estimated population is around 16,969.
-This reflects an increase of 793 people since the 2021 Census, which reported a population of 16,176.
-The change is inferred from AreaSearch's estimation of the resident population at 16,464 following examination of the latest ERP data release by the ABS in June 2024, and an additional 61 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,491 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Rooty Hill has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 88.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Rooty Hill is around 16,974, reflecting a 4.9% increase from the 2021 Census figure of 16,176 people.
+This growth is inferred from AreaSearch's estimation of the resident population at 16,464 in June 2024, along with validation of 60 new addresses since the Census date.
+The population density ratio stands at 2,492 persons per square kilometer, placing Rooty Hill in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending in 2021, Rooty Hill has shown resilient growth patterns with a compound annual growth rate of 0.9%, outpacing its SA3 area.
+Overseas migration contributed approximately 88.0% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia's SA2-level data released in 2024 with a 2022 base year for covered areas, and NSW State Government's SA2-level projections released in 2022 with a 2021 base year for non-covered areas.

 Frequently Asked Questions - Population